tatianegercina/FinTech/02-Homework/20-Solidity/Instructions/README.md

 * The `uint amount` variable will be used to temporarily store the amount to send each employee.
 For each employee, set the `amount` to equal the number of `points` multiplied by the percentage (say, 60 for 60%).

-* After calculating the `amount` for the firstAdd the `amount` to the `total` to keep a running total of how much of the `msg.value` we are distributing so far.
+* After calculating the `amount` for the first employee, add the `amount` to the `total` to keep a running total of how much of the `msg.value` we are distributing so far.

 * Then, transfer the `amount` to `employee_one`.
 Repeat the steps for each employee, setting the `amount` to equal the `points` multiplied by their given percentage.